streetpea/chiaki-ng/docs/setup/controlling.md

 ## Microphone

 Unmute microphone with either ++ctrl+m++ or the mic button on the PlayStation controller.
-Then use the microphone as normal.
+(This is set to `L4` in the default chiaki4deck+ mic controller layout.)
+Then, use the microphone as normal.
 You can choose your microphone in the Steam Deck settings as well as choosing between audio inputs in the chiaki4deck menu.

 !!!
-Note "Bluetooth headsets don't work on Steam Deck by default"
+Note "Bluetooth headset microphones don't work on Steam Deck by default"

-    The Steam Deck does not currently support microphones over bluetooth so you will need to either use a hardwired headset or the Steam Deck microphone unless you change your Steam Deck settings to enable bluetooth headset support (it is currently experimental and turned off by default).
+    The Steam Deck does not currently support microphones over bluetooth by default so you will need to either use a hardwired headset or the Steam Deck microphone unless you change your Steam Deck settings to enable bluetooth headset support (it is currently experimental and turned off by default due to a noticeable drop in audio quality).
 Thus, it's advised to use either a hardwired headset or the internal microphone.
+If you really want to use a bluetooth headset and can live with the drop in audio quality see [How to enable bluetooth headset modes on Steam Deck](https://steamdecki.org/Steam_Deck/Wireless/Bluetooth#Enabling_More_Codecs_and_Enabling_Headsets){target="_blank" rel="noopener"}.

 ### Standard Button Mappings (These directly map and don't need to be specifically set)